 “Even so- I don’t like this, Hope.
-Secrecy grows weaker the more people know.”
+Secrecy grows weaker the more people you tell.”

 “I know.
 I can only promise I will do anything in my power to ensure our pact is not broken.
 And now-Captain Goode is awaiting me in the Library.
 Will you come with me?”